UrbsLab/scikit-FIBERS/README.md

 # scikit-FIBERS

+Feature Inclusion Bin Evolver for Risk Stratification (FIBERS) (under development, publication forthcoming) is an evolutionary algorithm for binning features to stratify risk in biomedical datasets.

 FIBERS utilizes an evolutionary algorithm approach to optimizing bins of features based on their stratification of event risk through the following steps:

 1) Random bin initialization or expert knowledge input; the bin value at an instance is the sum of the instance's values for the features included in the bin